unascribed/Yttr/docs/effector.md

 "phased blocks"; blocks that the Effector passes through are never deleted or re-created, they are simply temporarily hidden.
 For example, redstone signals can still pass through phased blocks.

+*Note*: The Void Effector is incompatible with Sodium *and* Lithium.
+When or if this will be fixed is unknown.

 ## Video

 <video src="../img/effector.mp4" controls></video>